 Foreign investors can enter into distribution arrangements with Chinese distributors who already have distribution networks in China.
-Drafting carefully your distribution agreement with your Chinese distributor is essential as there are significant and varied legal restrictions on distribution agreements in China, as compared to other countries.
+Careful drafting of your distribution agreement with your Chinese distributor is essential as there are considerable and various legal restrictions on distribution agreements in China compared to other countries.